Benzodiazepine Addiction: The Prescription Drug That Can Ruin Lives

 Benzodiazepines are a commonly prescribed prescription drug used to treat a wide variety of issues including anxiety disorders, agitation, insomnia, seizures, muscle spasms, panic attacks, and much more.
 These drugs are sold under brand names like Valium, Xanax, Ativan, Klonopin, and Librium.
 They’re also so common that nearly 13.5 million people, roughly 5.6% of the population, have a prescription.

 Unfortunately, while helpful to many, benzodiazepines are also highly addictive, and can cause physical and mental dependence in both medical and recreational users.
-Dependence leads to substance abuse, taking too much of the drug, combining benzos with other drugs or alcohol, and to illegally obtaining benzodiazepines outside of a prescription.
+Dependence to Xanax and other Benzodiazipines leads to substance abuse, taking too much of the drug, combining benzos with other drugs or alcohol, and to illegally obtaining benzodiazepines outside of a prescription.

 More importantly, benzodiazepine dependence can have severe mental and physical side effects, which can affect users long after they stop the habit.
 For this reason, many medical bodies now recommend that benzodiazepines be prescribed for short periods of 2-4 weeks, but general practitioners, physicians and psychiatrists are still prescribing them for months and years at a time.